Drew Brophy

+Biography

-A self-taught artist, Brophy began painting on surfboards as a young boy when he first began to surf in his native South Carolina.
-Originally, Brophy set out to be a professional surfer, and he traveled the globe using artwork to help pay for his surf adventures.
-More and more, he was commissioned to create art, and a lifetime profession was born.
+A self-taught artist, Brophy began painting on surfboards when he first began to surf in his native South Carolina.
+Originally, Brophy set out to be a professional surfer, and he traveled internationally using artwork to help pay for his surf adventures.
+He was commissioned multiple artworks and became a professional.

 After living and surfing in Hawaii in the 1990s, Brophy moved to California in 1996 as a career decision.
-He now lives with his wife and their son.he is currently 50 years old and has been an artist for over 30 years.
+He now lives with his wife and their son.

-Brophy became known as the artist who pioneered the art of surfboard painting with water-based paint pens and has taught generations of artists his techniques.

-Work

-In 2018 Brophy's Autobiography titled PAINTING SURFBOARDS AND CHASING WAVES was released on Amazon.
+In 2018 Brophy's Autobiography titled Painting Surfboards and Chasing Waves was released on Amazon.

+Art

 McFly's Dougie Poynter plays a Music Man Sterling Bass, featuring a custom paint job by Brophy.

-Brophy's painted surfboards have also been collected by Kid Rock, Mötley Crüe's Vince Neil, Eddie Vedder and Uncle Cracker.
+In spring of 2011, Crystal Cove Media Production Company produced a television show called The Paint Shop with Drew Brophy, which aired on Southern California local television channels, including Cox and Time Warner.
+The Paint Shop is a reality show which takes the viewers behind the scenes of Drew's art studio and projects.